djspoons/vendor/README.md

 Vendor assumes that you would rather manage versions of dependencies yourself.

-   * Dependencies that vendor dependencies are merly giving you a suggestion.
+   * Dependencies that vendor dependencies are merely giving you a suggestion.

-Vendor will not attempt to be clever and make a deicision for you about what to do when a dependency has vendored a dependency.
+Vendor will not attempt to be clever and make a decision for you about what to do when a dependency has vendored a dependency.
 Instead it reports and skips them.
 You can run `vendor` again to fill the gaps in by copying your GOPATH versions.